CPNV-ES-RIA2/NOAH/README.md

 │   ├── main.tsx
 │   ├── models                             // Contains models defining the shape of data used throughout the application │   │   └── label.ts
+│   ├── pages                              // Contains pages of the application
+│   │   └── Home.tsx
+│   ├── router                             // Router of the application
+│   │   └── router.tsx
 │   ├── services                           // Services for handling external API calls and abstracting the backend interaction logic.
 │   │   └── api
 │   │       ├── ApiService.ts